limyuzheng88/GeneralAssembly-DataScienceImmersive11-Nov19toJan20/Capstone Project/UCI Retail dataset/README.md

-# Capstone Project: E-commerce end-to-end Marketing Strategy
+# Capstone Project: End-to-End Marketing Strategy for E-commerce & Traditional Retail
 Project encompasses: 1.
 Customer Segmentation, 2.
 Personalised product recommendations, 3.
 Email Marketing Campaign for continued customer engagement, as described below...

 1. I segmented my customers into different clusters (via Kmeans, RFM) to deliver tailored marketing strategies.
 I created a marketing dashboard (on Tableau Public), to provide management with insights on business analytics, and to prescribe recommendations on how best to target each customer/customer segment.